Optimizing spraying results with electrostatic paint sprayer guns

-- Air spray electrostatic spraying uses a low-pressure fluid stream that is mixed with compressed air at the aircap to atomize material in a controlled manner.
-It is used for the application of low to medium viscosity fluids for products requiring a high quality, Class A or decorative finish.
+- Air spray electrostatic spraying uses a low-pressure fluid stream that is mixed with compressed air at the air cap to atomise material in a controlled manner.
+It is used for the application of low- to medium-viscosity fluids for products requiring a high-quality, class A or decorative finish.

-- Air-assisted airless electrostatic spraying uses a high-pressure fluid supply for atomization and compressed air at the cap for pattern control.
-Air-assisted airless electrostatic spraying solves many problems that arise with the use of high-viscosity and high-solids coatings, and other issues associated with heating and using higher fluid pressures to aid in the atomization of more viscous materials.
+- Air-assisted airless electrostatic spraying uses a high-pressure fluid supply for atomisation and compressed air at the cap for pattern control.
+Air-assisted airless electrostatic spraying solves many problems that arise with the use of high-viscosity and high-solids coatings as well as other issues associated with heating and using higher fluid pressures to aid in the atomisation of more viscous materials.

 - Polarity of the coating